YSFHQ/wordpress/wp-content/plugins/iflychat/readme.txt

 No, our chat works by utilizing HTML, JS and CSS.

+= How to show or hide chat on certain pages? =

+We provide a URL based filter on iFlyChat settings page to show/hide chat on/from specific pages of your WordPress website.
+More information here - [https://iflychat.com/documentation/chat-moderation/how-show-or-hide-popup-chat-certain-pages-wordpress](https://iflychat.com/documentation/chat-moderation/how-show-or-hide-popup-chat-certain-pages-wordpress?refid=wp).

 == Changelog ==

+= 2.8.5 =
+Allow user list to be filtered in chat based on user groups.

+= 2.8.4 =
+Fix fetch avatar url function in chat.

+= 2.8.3 =
+Render avatar from login plugin(s) in the chat.

+= 2.8.2 =
+Update README.

+= 2.8.1 =
+Minor backend update.

+= 2.8.0 =
+Add option to display name or username in chat.
+Translation for French and Italian.

+= 2.7.0 =
+Add filters to allow other plugins to set current user's profile URL and avatar URL in chat.

+= 2.6.0 =
+Add filter to allow other plugins to determine if the current user can access chat.

+= 2.5.0 =
+Allow unregistered users or guests to set their name in chat without logging into your website.

+= 2.4.0 =
+Use iFlyChat CDN for faster delivery.
+Added some translation strings.

+= 2.3.0 =
+Compress and add all JS files of the chat plugin into one for faster loading

 = 2.2.0 =
 Add iflychat_embed shortcode for embedding chat into a page